“I will bless you…and you will be a blessing.” - Genesis 12:2-3

-Join us in kicking off our Year with Jesus with 21 Days of Prayer and Fasting, from January 12 - February 2, 2025.
+Join us in kicking off 2026 with 21 Days of Prayer and Fasting, from January 18 - February 7, 2026.

 Jesus taught His disciples to engage in practices that would help them draw near to the Father.
 Fasting is one of the oldest and most prevalent spiritual practices in the Bible Great leaders in the Bible fasted routinely, including Moses, David, Jeremiah, Isaiah, John the Baptist, Jesus, and the disciples.
 In Matthew 6:16, Jesus addresses fasting when He tells the disciples, “When you fast…” Notice Jesus says “when,” not “if”.
 Jesus assumes that we will fast.